alan-turing-institute/data-safe-haven/docs/index.md

 ```

 Many of the important questions we want to answer for society require the use of sensitive data.
-In order to effectively answer these questions, the right balance must be struck between ensuring the security of the data and enabling effective research using the data.
+In order to effectively answer these questions, we need productive, secure environments to analyse the data.

-In consultation with the community, we have been developing recommended policies and controls for performing productive research on sensitive data, as well as a cloud-based reference implementation in order to address some of the above challenges.

 We have developed:

 - A shared model for classifying data sets and projects into common sensitivity tiers, with recommended security measures for each tier and a web-based tool to support this process.
-- A cloud-based Data Safe Haven implementation using software defined infrastructure to support the reliable, efficient and safe deployment of project specific secure research environments tailored to the agreed sensitivity tier for the project.
+- A proposal for how to design productive and secure research environments
-- A productive environment for curiosity-driven research, including access to a wide range of data science software packages and community provided code.
+- A productive environment for curiosity-driven research, that includes many data science software packages out-of-the-box.

+If you are interested in contributing to the Data Safe Haven codebase take a look at our [GitHub repository](https://github.com/alan-turing-institute/data-safe-haven/)!

 ## Documentation structure